-27. Save Mart also misrepresented the terms of the Plan to employees in writing.
-In various descriptions of the Plan that Save Mart disseminated to employees over the years, it told employees that they would be covered under the Plan until they died.

-28. For example, Save Mart sent a pamphlet entitled "Save Mart Select Retiree Benefits" to each employee on an annual basis.
+- 29. Save Mart also misrepresented the terms of the Plan to employees in writing.
+In various descriptions of the Plan that Save Mart disseminated to employees over the years, it told employees that they would be covered under the Plan until they died. - 30.
+For example, Save Mart sent a pamphlet entitled "Save Mart Select Retiree Benefits" to each employee on an annual basis.
 Exhibit B; Vallo Decl. ¶ 15; Tharp Decl. ¶ 12.
 That pamphlet specifically stated that retiree medical coverage ends "[u]pon the death of the retiree," as shown in the screenshot below:

-- WHEN COVERAGE ENDS - Upon non-receipt of your monthly premium contribution payment by the payment due date. - Upon the death of the retiree. 🗸 - Spousal coverage ends upon divorce from or death of the retiree.
-Domestic partner coverage ends upon termination of the domestic partnership or death of the retiree.
-Spouses only may be eligible to extend medical plan coverage upon death or divorce under the Consolidated Omnibus Budget Reconciliation Act (COBRA).
+WHEN COVERAGE ENDS

+- Upon non-receipt of your monthly premium contribution payment by the payment due date. - Upon the death of the retiree.

-29. Save Mart's HR professionals relied on this document to explain retirement benefits to Save Mart employees.
+- 31. Save Mart's HR professionals relied on this document to explain retirement benefits to Save Mart employees.
 Tharp Decl. ¶ 12; Vallo Decl. ¶ 15.
 Ms. Tharp and Ms. Vallo "understood this to mean that benefits would last until the retiree died."
 Id.
 Accordingly, when employees asked HR about the HRA plan, they were told "that this provision meant the benefit would last for the duration of the retiree's life."
-Id.

-30. Save Mart made similar written misrepresentations of the Plan in a document entitled "Save Mart Supermarkets 2010 Retiree Health Plan Highlights."
-Exhibit C, submitted herewith.
-This document, also, told employees that the medical benefit would last until the death of the retiree, as shown in the screenshot below:
+Id. - 32.
+Save Mart made similar written misrepresentations of the Plan in a document entitled "Save Mart Supermarkets 2010 Retiree Health Plan Highlights."
+Exhibit C. This document, also, told employees that the medical benefit would last until the death of the retiree, as shown in the screenshot below: